spectriclabs/envappconfig/README.md

 config.port

 # Returns MIRROR from os.environ,
-# or displays usage if MIRROR does not exist, then exits.
+# or displays usage at env.configure()
+# if MIRROR does not exist, then exits.
 config.mirror
 ```